 Miss Clarissa H. Barton, Instructor and Teacher

 When Clara was sixteen years old, the famous Fowler brothers visited Oxford.
 The Fowler brothers were phrenologists, “scientists” who studied the bumps on a person’s head to determine their future.
 After studying her, they declared a career in teaching would cure Clara of her shyness.
-In 1838, at the age of sixteen, Clara became a teacher in a one-room schoolhouse in North Oxford, Massachusetts.
+In 1839, at the age of seventeen, Clara became a teacher in a one-room schoolhouse in North Oxford, Massachusetts.
 Clara earned praise when she refused to physically punish her students, yet was able to produce disciplined scholars.
 She later wrote, “Child that I was, I did not know that the surest test of discipline is its absence.”

 “Show me a child well disciplined, perfectly governed at home, and I will show you a child that never breaks a rule at school.”